-The Fund is the sole investor in the BMO LDI Private Sub-Fund S GBP.
-This portfolio has two components.
-First is the liability driven investment portfolio which aims to hedge about 87% of the interest rate and inflation sensitivity of the non-insured liabilities as measured on a Technical Provisions basis.
-Second is an equity derivatives portfolio, which replaced the Fund's physical equity holdings in May 2020, with equity exposure of about £70m as at end September 2021.
+The Fund is the sole investor in the CTI LDI Private Sub-Fund S GBP.
+This portfolio includes the liability driven investment portfolio which aims to hedge about 100% (increased from 90% to 100% in August 2022) of the interest rate and inflation sensitivity of the non-insured liabilities as measured on a Technical Provisions basis, after allowing for the interest rate exposure from the CTI Global Low Duration Credit Fund.
+The portfolio previously included an equity derivatives allocation, however this was replaced by the physical equity holdings in the LGIM Low Carbon Transition Fund in August 2022.